To Sleeve or Not Sleeve? – Weight Loss Surgery

 To get started on the process the patient would need to schedule a consult appointment with their physician/surgeon.
 Then, they would want to contact their insurance about payment options and coverage.
 Note, some facilities offer cash price discounts which could result in a quicker pre-surgical process.
 At the consult appointment, they will review the patient’s health history and assess their eligibility for surgery.
 They will also go through a mental and physical health assessment.
 A goal setting session with the nurse and registered dietitian may be required as well.
 Every surgeon and facility has a slightly different approach to the weight loss surgery process but the end result speaks volumes to the impact and increased quality of the patient’s health and life.

-One thought on “To Sleeve or Not Sleeve? – Weight Loss Surgery
+One response to “To Sleeve or Not Sleeve? – Weight Loss Surgery”

 Leave a Reply